michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Try to delete App in holoLens

 Repeat trying to start.
-If there is still any problem, try to delete VisualStudio Project and release it again from Unity.
+If there is still any problem, try to delete Visual Studio Project and release it again from Unity.

 ## METoolkit-related
 ### Anchor Module